Listing Marketplace vs Active Prospecting · Different Products

 • Primary value: inbound discovery and inquiry volume.
 You post it and hope the right tenant finds it

-• Draft outreach personalised to the listing context
+• Draft outreach personalised to the listing context, sent from the broker's own inbox

 Both in a real brokerage workflow

-This is how I ran every listing when I was brokering.
-Monday morning listing brief comes in.
-You scan the address in SCAYLED, call the same-building tenants immediately, and book 2 to 3 meetings inside 48 hours.
+This is how strong listing teams operate.
+The Monday morning listing brief comes in.
+You scan the address in SCAYLED, call the same-building and direct-neighbour occupiers immediately, and book two to three meetings inside 48 hours.
 Meanwhile the marketing team posts to LoopNet, CoStar, CREXi, and the brokerage's own site.
-By the time LoopNet inquiries start arriving (typically day 5 to 10), you already have an offer in hand from the neighbour outreach.
+By the time LoopNet inquiries start arriving (typically day 5 to 10), an offer is already in hand from the neighbour outreach.
 That is the compound effect of running both channels.
-I have seen brokers in DFW and Chicago close before the LoopNet listing even generates its first inquiry.
+Brokers across major industrial markets regularly close before the LoopNet listing even generates its first inquiry.

 Feature comparison